soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply-labels-to-personal-data-in-office-365.md

 # Apply labels to personal data in Office 365

- Use this topic if you are using Office labels as part of your GDPR protection plan.
-Today labels can be created in the Office 365 Security & Compliance Center and in Azure Information Protection.
-Over time these technologies will converge into a unified labeling and classification experience and you will be able to achieve even more.
+ Use this topic if you are using classification labels as part of your GDPR protection plan.

-If you are using labels for protection of personal data in Office 365, Microsoft recommends you start with Office labels.
-You can use Advanced Data Governance to automatically apply labels based on sensitive information types or other criteria.
-You can use Office labels with data loss prevention to apply protection.
-You can also use labels with eDiscovery and Content Search.
-You’ll soon be able to use both labels and sensitive information types with Cloud App Security to monitor personal data that resides in other SaaS apps.
+If you are using labels for protection of personal data in Office 365, Microsoft recommends you start with [retention labels](labels.md).
+With retention labels, you can:
+- Use Advanced Data Governance to automatically apply labels based on sensitive information types or other criteria.
+-  Use retention labels with data loss prevention to apply protection.
+- Use labels with eDiscovery and Content Search.
+- Use both labels and sensitive information types with Cloud App Security to monitor personal data that resides in other SaaS apps.

-Azure Information Protection labels are currently recommended for applying labels to files on premises and in other cloud services and providers.
-These are also recommended for files in Office 365 that require Azure Rights Management (Azure RMS) encryption for data protection, such as trade secret files.
+[Sensitivity labels](sensitivity-labels.md) are currently recommended for applying labels to files on premises and in other cloud services and providers.
+These are also recommended for files in Office 365 that require Azure Information Protection (AIP) encryption for data protection, such as trade secret files.

-At this time, using Azure Information Protection to apply Azure RMS encryption is not recommended for files in Office 365 with data that is subject to the GDPR.
-Office 365 services currently cannot read into RMS-encrypted files.
+At this time, using Azure Information Protection to apply encryption is not recommended for files in Office 365 with data that is subject to the GDPR.
+Office 365 services currently cannot read into AIP-encrypted files.
 Therefore, the service can’t find sensitive data in these files.

-Azure Information Protection labels can be applied to mail in Exchange Online and these labels work with Office 365 data loss prevention.
-Coming soon with the unified classification and labeling engine you will be able to use the same labels for email and files, including automatically labeling and protecting email in transit.
+Sensitivity labels can be applied to mail in Exchange Online and these labels work with Office 365 data loss prevention.

 ![Office 365 labels and Azure Information Protection labels](Media/Apply-labels-to-personal-data-in-Office-365-image1.png)